el9335/QUAILS_1.0/docs/install.rst

 This page will guide you through installing the Quails dependencies on a unix-based operating system.
 Quails currently only supports python 2.7.6.
 The next iteration will automatically install all dependencies.

 These instructions were recorded over the process of development, but have not been tested on a fresh system.
-If you run into any errors during the process, please send me an email at leblanc at drexel dot edu.
+If you run into any errors during the process, please send me an email at ``leblanc at drexel dot edu``.

 1. Install pip
 ::